ay-ay-vasilev/SDL2Game/README.md

 - Specific weapon stats for actors in weapon json files?
 - Refactor ECS.h (uninline some methods, inline explicitly the rest)
 - Refactor the debug draw methods
+- Refactor FactionSystem (make it a manager instead ? avoid duplication but worsen encapsulation)

 Future plans:
 - Add a second container for Sprites that should not be outlined? (sword swings)